Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: Introduction

 \section{Introduction}

-The aim of this paper is to have yet another look at the correlation between $0$-cycles on algebraic surfaces, from one side, and codimension $2$ algebraic cycles of their $3$-dimensional spreads, on the other.
-For that purpose we have chosen a fairly concrete model, the intersections of quadrics and cubics hypersurfaces invariant under the involution $\tau $ changing the sign of two homogeneous coordinates in $\PR ^4$.
+The aim of this paper is to have yet another look at the correlation between $0$-cycles on algebraic surfaces, on one side, and codimension $2$ algebraic cycles of their $3$-dimensional spreads, on the other.
+For that purpose we have chosen a fairly concrete model, the intersections of quadric and cubic hypersurfaces invariant under the involution $\tau $ changing the sign of two homogeneous coordinates in $\PR ^4$.
 Such intersections are $K3$-surfaces, and $\tau $ induces symplectomorphic actions on their second cohomology groups.
 We will study the induced actions on the second Chow groups of $\tau $-invariant cubics and their $\tau $-invariant quadric sections in $\PR ^4$.

 The primary motivation comes from the Bloch-Beilinson conjecture on mixed motives, \cite{Jannsen}, which implies that the induced action of a symplectomorphism of a $K3$-surface on its Chow group of $0$-cycles must be the identity, \cite{Huybrechts}.
-The first results along this line had been obtained by C.Voisin in the breakthrough paper \cite{Sur les 0-cycles}, where she used the power of Hodge theory, and a subtle geometrical method to prove not only the Bloch's conjecture for finite quotients of quintics in $\PR ^3$, but also the identity action of symplectomorphisms on quartics in $\PR ^3$, as well as intersections of $3$ quadrics in $\PR ^5$, covering the cases $d=2$ and $d=4$ in terms of the classification from \cite{GeemenSarti}.
+The first results along this line had been obtained in \cite{Sur les 0-cycles}, where such identity action was proved for quartics in $\PR ^3$ and intersections of $3$ quadrics in $\PR ^5$, covering the cases $d=2$ and $d=4$ in terms of \cite{GeemenSarti}.
 In \cite{Pedrini} the identity action on the second Chow group was proved for the case $d=1$, and for $K3$-surfaces admitting elliptic pencils with sections.

-We start with a discussion of the conjectural consequences of the symplectomorphic action for the Chow groups of $K3$-surfaces defined over algebraically closed subfields in $\CC $.
-Then we proceed with a thorough analysis of linear series naturally associated with $\tau $-invariant cubics and quadrics in $\PR ^4$, in order to put the motivic phenomena into the context of concrete geometry.
-In the next episode we slightly generalize the method developed in \cite{Sur les 0-cycles} and apply it to prove the identity action of the involution $\tau $ on the second Chow group for intersections of cubics and quadrics in $\PR ^4$.